marktchurch/myfda/docs/Install Guide.md

 sudo ln -s apache-maven-3.3.3/ apache-maven
 ```

 Now you need to add Maven to your path.
-Do this by creating the /etc/profile.d/maven.sh
+Do this by creating the file /etc/profile.d/maven.sh with the following contents:

 ```
 export PATH=/opt/apache-maven/bin:$PATH